isomerpages/mlaw-corp/news/press-releases/_posts/2010-11-03-Minister-for-Home-Affairs-and-Minister-for-Law-K-Shanmugam-visits-New-York-and-Qatar.md

 ---
-layout: post
-title: Minister for Home Affairs and Minister for Law, K. Shanmugam visits New York and Qatar
+title: 'Minister for Home Affairs and Minister for Law, K. Shanmugam visits New York and Qatar'
 permalink: /news/press-releases/minister-for-home-affairs-and-minister-for-law-k-shanmugam-visits-new-york-and-qatar
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 3 Nov 2010 Posted in [Press releases](/news/press-releases)